saroshkhandev/watchmate-RESTAPI/Readme.md

-# This is the Backend Project of IMDB Clone
+# This is the RESTful API of Watchmate - movie rating platform
 ## It works on Django Rest Framework.

 ### Dependencies required.